 Little lights for little grow spaces

 Let’s say you are trying an experiment.
 You want to grow just one cannabis plant to see how it goes.
-Instead of investing a couple hundred dollars or more on a nice LED panel, why not try this small grow light from TaoTronics?
+Instead of investing a couple hundred dollars or more on a nice LED panel, why not try this small grow light from Cirrus LED Systems?
 It’s got red, it’s got blue, it will help your little plant grow to harvest time all by itself.
 Screw it into a light socket or a desk lamp (anything with an E27 fitting), just keep it within 18-inches from the top of your plant.
 Or use two for even better results.
 Draws 24 watts at the wall.

 G8LED 90 Watt LED Red G8 Flower Booster lamp to help get bigger yields at blooming time

 Let’s say you want a larger crop but you’re already stretching the light from your LED panel to the limit.
 Many growers supplement with an extra red light or two at the flowering stage.
 Well, this is the extra lamp we mentioned earlier for some of the LED lights that need it, like the G8LED panels.

 Other goodies for growing